 An increasingly popular passive income stream comes from producing educational or entertaining videos.
 Popular YouTube channels generate substantial advertising revenues, and once you create the video, users can view it again and again.
 A logical second business is sharing your expertise in your primary business, such as offering consulting services or leading educational seminars.
 Other potential passive income efforts include franchising your existing business or implementing affiliate marketing on your website.

 Separate Multiple Small Businesses

 It’s a good idea to treat each of your small business ventures as a separate entity, with its own accounting records and resources.
 That way you can identify which ventures are driving the most profitability and determine the best ways to improve and invest in each.
-Some business ideas just don’t pan out, and the best use and preservation of your resources involves recognizing and discarding a bad idea as soon as possible.
+Some business ideas just don’t Social Insurance out, and the best use and preservation of your resources involves recognizing and discarding a bad idea as soon as possible.